npezzotti/gonc/README.md

-# go-nc
+# gonc

-go-nc is a netcat-like utility implemented in Go.
+gonc is a netcat-like utility implemented in Go.